deltasoftmx/AcademicNetworkServices/README.md

 ## How to try it

+* If you don't have nodemon installed, use `npm install -g nodemon`.
 * Clone this repository to your local machine.
 * Install dependencies with `npm ci`.
 * Setup the environment.
 See how to do it [here](docs/ENV_SETUP.md).